ingresso-group/slate/source/includes/_intro.md

 The Ingresso API supports a variety of different integration types.
-The most common is a **full integration** - this is where our partner uses all functionality of the Ingresso API - to retrieve listings of events and performance (often in advance to populate their own database) then to request availability and reserve and purchase tickets in real-time.
+The most common is a **full integration** - this is where our partner uses all functionality of the Ingresso API to retrieve listings of events and performances (often in advance to populate their own database) then to request availability and reserve and purchase tickets in real-time.

 Ingresso also offer partners an individually branded "white label" ticketing